 By the death, burial, and resurrection of Christ, sinful men and women are made into new creatures.
 They are justified before God and made truly righteous.
-From Ephesians 4:22-24, Dr. Martyn Lloyd-Jones explains that the old man has been crucified with Christ and we now live according to the Spirit of God that dwells in us.
-However, there is a sense in which the old man is still with Christians.
-This old man, as Dr. Lloyd-Jones points out, refers to the sinful principle in our bodies called the flesh.
-This is why though Christians are saved, regenerated, and justified, they nevertheless continually struggle with sin.
-This struggle is something that will go on throughout the entirety of the Christian life as we battle sin and the flesh.
-But all believers can rest assured knowing that Christ Jesus will return and bring to completion what he has begun in us.
-This should encourage all Christians struggling with sin to put off the old man and flee to Christ Jesus knowing that he cares for us and loves us.
-We ought to flee all legalistic moralism, run to Christ, and pursue true holiness as we seek to glorify him in all we do.
+In this sermon on holiness and sanctification from Ephesians 4:22–24, Dr. Martyn Lloyd-Jones explains that the old self has been crucified with Christ and now lives according to the Spirit of God that dwells in them.
+However, there is a sense in which the old self is still with Christians.
+This old self, as Dr. Lloyd-Jones points out, refers to the sinful principle in the body called the flesh.
+This is why, though they are saved, regenerated, and justified, Christians continually struggle with sin.
+This struggle is something that will go on throughout the entirety of the Christian life as they battle sin and the flesh.
+But all believers can rest assured knowing that Christ Jesus will return and bring to completion what He has begun in His people.
+This should encourage all Christians struggling with sin to put off the old self and flee to Christ Jesus knowing that He cares for and loves them.
+Christians ought to flee all legalistic moralism, run to Christ, and pursue true holiness as they seek to glorify Him in all they do.

 About Dr. Martyn Lloyd-Jones